lydialouise/reelnow-api/docs/tutorials/tutorials_update-theatre-info.md

 ## Next steps

-Now that you know how to update theatre details, try experimenting:
+Now that you know how to update details for a specific resource, try experimenting:

 * Update any address properties to reflect a new location.
 * Check your updates using the `GET /theatres/{id}` method.